 Check here for a great value for your money:

-TEN THOUSAND ISLANDS, FLORIDA How to Prepare
+WHAT TO PACK FOR TEN THOUSAND ISLANDS, FLORIDA

 - Bring plenty of water: Remember that Florida is humid and hot and you will need to drink a lot of water.
 I love my LifeStraw Filtered Water Bottle.
 I can refill this bottle anywhere and it comes with a carabiner to connect it to my daypack.